jharlow/www/README.md

 While I'm open-sourcing this project because some people might be interested in the styles and custom components I've introduced, if you are making your own blog, I reccomend starting with the [Hylia base blog](https://github.com/Andy-set-studio/hylia) rather than forking this repo.
 Overall, I found it easy to configure to my liking and it took around one week of tinkering in my evenings to style it to my preferences.

+## Using this repo yourself

-If you do just want to use this repo as is, feel free.
-It would be great to know if you found this repo useful, and of course, attribution is always appreciated.
+If you do just want to use this repo as is, please observe the following requests:

+- ✅ **Do**: Feel free to copy the styling, js, etc in accordance with any policies set out by Hylia
+- ✅ **Do**: Leave sttribution to Hylia and this if you have not made any changes to the styling
+- ❌ **Do not**: Include any of the copy (text content) of this style in anything you deploy to a website

+For your convenience, I've included Hylia's README as an appendix.
+It does a good job of taking you on a tour of the features and general structure of this project.

+## Features built on top of Hylia

+- 🎥 `asciinema` support allowing easy embedding of terminal-based recordings
+- 📂 Support for filenames attached to code blocks
+- 🎉 100 Lighthouse accessiblity scores
+- 📄 Additional components for Markdown files like tables
+- 💅 Custom theme

 <details>
-<summary><b>Appendix:</b> Hylia `README.md`</summary>
+<summary><b>Appendix:</b> Hylia's <code>README</code></summary>

 # A simple starter kit for Eleventy